Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has a beard made of Brillo Pads
+9/11 wasn't caused by terrorists, Jayesh got a toy air plane and GI Joes

-Updated on: [6/9/2025]
+Updated on: [7/9/2025]
 <!-- #jokeEnd -->